From Google to Apple

 Migrating Email Addresses

-I tried to use this Google Workspace account as my new primary Google account.
-But many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad/search targeting.
+I tried to use a twos.dev Google Workspace account as my primary Google account first but many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad/search targeting.

-None of this would be so frustrating if there weren't so many things tied to my Google account, like all my Maps reviews, my Chat/Hangouts history from decades ago, and my purchased Play content.
-I really wanted to keep my account, but there's just no way to do that with a new email address without experiencing too many little hiccups to be worth it.
-The one thing I could smoothly transfer over was YouTube.
-Everything else was surprisingly as "walled garden" as you'd expect from an Apple product, just in subtler ways.
+None of this would be so frustrating if there weren't so many things tied to my Google account, like Maps reviews, decades of chat history, and purchased content.
+I desperately wanted to keep my account, but there's just no way around all the little hiccups.
+For a brain like mine that can't handle those, things are as "walled garden" as you'd expect from an Apple product.

 Daily Use